 Is Ulysses Free?

-No, Ulysses is not free, but a free 14-day trial of the app is available on Mac App Store.
+No, Ulysses is not free, but a free 14-day trial of the app is available on the Mac App Store.
 To continue using it after the trial period you need to subscribe for $4.99/month or $39.99/year.
 One subscription gives you access to the app on all of your Macs and iDevices.

 The move to a subscription model last year was somewhat controversial.
 Some people are philosophically opposed to subscriptions, while others are concerned about subscription fatigue.
 Because subscriptions are ongoing costs, it doesn’t take too many until you reach your financial limit.